jfalkinburg/ECE383_slides/L31/slides.md

 **Section 9.5**

-- Asynchronous reset should be only for system init.
+- Asynchronous reset should be only for system initialization.
 It should not be used to clear registers during regular system operation
 - Do not manipulate or gate the clock signal.
 Most desired operations can be achieved by using a register with an enable signal
 - LFSR is an effective way to construct a counter.
 It can be used when the counting patterns are not important

+## Synthesis Guidelines

+**Section 9.5**

 - Throughput and delay are two performance criteria.
 Adding a pipeline to a combinational circuit can increase the throughput but not reduce the delay
 - The main task of adding a pipeline to acombinatioralcircuit is to divide the circuit into balanced stages.
 Software with retiming capability can aid in this task